sagebind/windows-registry/README.md

 # Windows Registry Wrapper
-A small library for accessing and manipulating the Windows registry.
-For that one time that you need to access the Windows registry in a PHP application.
+A small library for accessing and manipulating the Registry on Microsoft Windows systems.
+For that one time that you need to access the Windows Registry in a PHP application.

+This library can be (and has been) used in production code, but *please consider* reading the [disclaimer]() below before using.

+## Features
+- Read and write access to any hive, key, or value in the registry (that you have permissions to)
+- Automatic conversion between all registry value data types and PHP scalar types
+- Lazy-loaded iterators over lists of values and recursive iterators over keys and subkeys
+- Ability to connect to registries on remote computers using a remote WMI (Windows Management Instrumentation) connection (see Microsoft's docs on [how to connect to WMI remotely](https://msdn.microsoft.com/en-us/library/aa389290%28v=vs.85%29.aspx) for details)

 ## Requirements
 - Microsoft Windows (Vista or newer) or Windows Server (Windows Server 2003 or